paulfioravanti/paulfioravanti.github.io/_posts/2018-05-11-runtime-language-switching-in-elm.md

 ```

 Next, let's create a `Translations` module where we will define the type for
-a language, and provide a helper function to convert a language type into a
+a language, and provide a helper function to convert a string language code
-string:
+into a language:

 **`src/Translations.elm`**